MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Linux-Python.md

 Make sure that its libraries can be found, e.g., by setting up `LD_LIBRARY_PATH`.

-## Installing CNTK for Python on Linux (Ubuntu 14.04 or Ubuntu 16.04)
+## Installing CNTK for Python on Linux

-This page will walk you through the process of installing the Microsoft Cognitive Toolkit (CNTK) to use from Python in Linux (Ubuntu 14.04 or Ubuntu 16.04).
+This page will walk you through the process of installing the Microsoft Cognitive Toolkit (CNTK) to use from Python in Linux.
 Note that Ubuntu 14.04 is supported for CNTK 2.3.1 and lower.
 All releases 2.4+ officially only support Ubuntu 16.04.

 If you are looking for any other kind of support to setup a CNTK build environment or installing CNTK on your system, you should go [here](./Setup-CNTK-on-your-machine.md) instead.